 Ancient rock art of the Helan Mountains on the border of Ningxia and Inner Mongolia.
 Of Neolithic age this carving probably represents a sun god.

 The Legendary era begins with the five Model Rulers starting with Huangdi, the Yellow Emperor ➚黄帝Huángdì [2718 BCE - 2598 BCE] who is credited with inventing many of China's key technologies.
 His wife the Empress Leizu is said to have pioneered innovations such as silk production.
 The traditional numbering of years starts at the year of the Yellow Emperor's birth.
 He is considered the founder of China and all Chinese people claim descent from him.
-The term 'yellow' comes from the time period in which he lived, each period was named according to the cycle of Daoist five elements and 'yellow' is associated with the 'earth element'.
+The term 'yellow' comes from the name of the time period in which he lived, each period was named according to the cycle of Daoist five elements and 'yellow' is associated with the 'earth element'.
 His burial place is reputed to be at Huangling north of Xi'an.
 He was followed by Zhuanxu; Ku; Yao and Shun according to the Han historian Sima Qian, each is believed to have made some contribution to Chinese culture (tea, silk, agriculture, administration, fishing, weiqi, calendar, Yi Jing, medicine etc.).
 Emperor Yao is credited with devising the calendar and a system of rituals.
 He is regarded as the Model Emperor against whom all other emperors were measured and found lacking.
 Confucius frequently mentions Yao as the example of the correct way to rule.
 Northern China produced pottery; silk and worked with jade (for the manufacture of weapons and ceremonial vessels).
 Emperor Shun was commended for his care of his blind father; he set perhaps the most important precedent by selecting his successor ‘Yu the Great’ 大禹 on merit rather than by birthright.
 However, it is inaccurate to consider China as a unified 'empire' or 'nation' at this stage, there were a number of independent kingdoms with little interaction between them; the traditional historical record gives a false sense of unity.

 Xia Dynasty 2100-1600BCE